Oatmeal pancakes

 Directions

 • Garbanzo beans.
-Soak overnight and discard the soaking liquid.
+Soak overnight or at least for 4 hours.
+When done, discard the soaking liquid.
 Add enough cold water to cover the beans.
 The water should be about 1 inch above the beans.
-Cook the beans for 3 hours.
+Cook the beans for 2-3 hours.
 (You can use a pressure cooker, just adjust the time).
 They need to be cooked slowly for a long time until they are nice and soft.
 They can take up liquid after they are cooked so add more water if needed.
 Add 1 tsp salt when done.

 • Preparing the eggplants.
 Wash and cut eggplants into cubes.
 Salt them and put them into a colander for 30 minutes to let the liquid drain.
-Pat dry.
+Wash off the salt and pat dry.

 • Caramelize the onions.
-Brown the sliced onions in a separate dish in oil with care, it takes about 30 minutes.
+In a separate large skillet, brown the sliced onions in some oil with care, it takes about 30 minutes.
 Stir frequently.
 Set aside.

 • Serve with cilantro, rice or couscous and yogurt sauce.
 I also added some baked sweet mama squash slivers and they nicely complemented each other.